plumi/plumi.app/README.rst

 where www.xx.yyy.zzz is your ip address.
 After the buildout finishes we'll open our browser on http://new.plumi.org and will see the plumi installation

+**Make sure you set the same dns entries on /etc/hosts on both plumi server and your local system, if you're going to use dns names that are not resolvable, otherwise plumi won't behave correctly**

 *************************
 Step 4: Run the buildout